Local Space-Time Smoothing for Version Controlled Documents: Introduction

 The mapping above ($V$ is the vocabulary) captures the variation in the local distribution of word content across time and space.
 Thus $[\gamma(s,t)]_w$ is the (smoothed) probability of observing word $w$ in space $s$ (document position) and time $t$ (version).
 Geometrically, $\gamma$ realizes a divergence-free vector field (since $\sum_w [\gamma(s,t)]_w=1$, $\gamma$ has zero divergence) over the space-time domain $\Omega$.

-We consider the following four versioned document analysis tasks.
+We consider the following four version controlled document analysis tasks.
 The first task is visualizing word-content changes with respect to space (how quickly the document changes its content), time (how much does the current version differs from the previous one), or mixed space-time.
-The second task is detecting sharp transitions or edges in the word content across the space-time domain $\Omega$.
+The second task is detecting sharp transitions or edges in word content.
 The third task is concerned with segmenting the space-time domain into a finite partition reflecting word content.
-The fourth task is predicting future revision operations.
+The fourth task is predicting future revisions.
+Our main tool in addressing tasks 1-4 above is to analyze the values of the vector field $\gamma$ and its first order derivatives fields